Do Pinched Nerves Go Away on Their Own?

 Mar 1, 2021

-Do Pinched Nerves Go Away On Their OwnHave you ever experienced your foot “falling asleep” after sitting in one position for too long?
+Do-Pinched-Nerves-Go-Away-On-Their-OwnHave you ever experienced your foot “falling asleep” after sitting in one position for too long?
 The numb, tingling feeling seems innocent enough, but it is actually an indication of a pinched nerve.
 Mild experiences with a pinched nerve like this are actually very common, and it’s usually fixed by moving your body and relieving pressure on the nerve.
 But in some cases, pinched nerves can’t be resolved this easily and require you to visit a chiropractor in Conyers.
-Some pinched nerves can be caused by spinal or muscular issues and a chiropractic adjustment can help you find relief.
+Some pinched nerves can be caused by spinal or muscular issues, and a chiropractic adjustment can help you find relief.
+If you find yourself wondering, “Can pinched nerves go away on their own?” know that AICA Conyers is here to help you understand the ins and outs of pinched nerve healing signs and signals that you need additional intervention.

 Identifying a Pinched Nerve